Side Streets (1998 film)

 Side Streets is a 1998 comedy-drama film directed by Tony Gerber, about the intersecting lives of diverse people in New York City.
 It stars Valeria Golino, Shashi Kapoor, Shabana Azmi, Miho Nikaido, Art Malik, Victor Argo, Rosario Dawson, and Jennifer Esposito.

-This movie is currently distributed by Multicom Entertainment Group in some territories via The Archive, where it has been remastered in 4K since then.
+This movie has been distributed by Multicom Entertainment Group in some territories via The Archive, where it has been remastered in 4K.